Britain offers help to struggling home buyers

 LONDON Britain launched incentives to help struggling home buyers on Wednesday as the government looks to support growth in a real estate market it sees as key to reviving the country's ailing economy.

-Chancellor George Osborne said Britain would commit 3.5 billion pounds over the next three years to shared equity loans for new-build homes worth less than 600,000 pounds, allowing buyers to purchase them with a 5 percent deposit.
+Finance minister George Osborne said Britain would commit 3.5 billion pounds ($5.3 billion) over the next three years to shared equity loans for new-build homes worth less than 600,000 pounds, allowing buyers to purchase them with a 5 percent deposit.

 "For newly built housing, government will put up a fifth of the cost," he said in a budget speech to parliament.
 That loan would be interest-free for five years and the scheme open to all buyers.